-Thousands of disabilities can qualify for Social Security disability benefits.
+There are thousands of conditions that qualify for disability.
 The SSA offers monthly resources to anyone in need who is unable to work due to their illness.
 That being said, some conditions qualify more often than others.
-These are the top 10 conditions that qualify for disability benefits:

 Arthritis and other musculoskeletal disabilities are the most commonly approved conditions for disability benefits.
 If you are unable to walk due to arthritis, or unable to perform dexterous movements like typing or writing, you will qualify.